UltipaDocs

 Examples

-Create a trigger that converts the name property to uppercase before insertion:
+Create a trigger that normalizes a student's name and sets a default status before insertion:

 GQL